Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 | **5V and 3.3V current limit** | 100mA total on 5V and 3.3V |
 | **Maximum ambient temperature** | 70°C |

 ## Compatible motors

 Use motors with 1.8 or more degrees per step.
 We advise against using 0.9deg motors because the maximum speed will be reduced.
 The positioning accuracy in closed-loop mode depends on the resolution of the encoder, not on the degrees/step of the motor.

 The maximum speed at which the firmware can drive the motor reliably in closed loop mode is about 5000 full steps/second.
 However, the maximum step rate may be much lower if the driver is not able to change the motor current fast enough because of high motor inductance.

 The calculator at [https://www.reprapfirmware.org/emf.html](https://www.reprapfirmware.org/emf.html){target=_blank} will estimate the maximum speeds for which full torque is available for a given motor and supply voltage.
 Good closed loop operation will typically be available up to the "high slip angle" speed.

 ## Compatible Encoders

 RRF 3.4 supports quadrature motor shaft encoders only.
-RRF 3.5 also supports Duet3D magnetic shaft encoders and linear composite encoders.
+RRF 3.5 and later also support Duet3D magnetic shaft encoders and linear composite encoders.

 Encoder resolutions of over 1000PPR (Pulses Per Revolution) or 4000CPR (Counts Per Revolution) are highly recommended.
 Note that generally PPR = CPR/4.
 Resolutions below this are unlikely to work well in most situations.